Aurora Energy (New Zealand): 2020s

+In mid March 2024, the Dunedin City Council (DCC) voted by a margin of 13-1 to consult ratepayers on a proposal to sell Aurora Energy in order to pay off the company's forecast debt of NZ$750 million.
+Mayor of Dunedin Jules Radich said that the proceeds generated from the sale would be invested in an investment fund to generate revenue for the DCC.

+On 25 September 2024, the DCC voted by a majority to retain ownership of Aurora Energy following strong public opposition to the proposed sale.
+Councillors Christine Garey, Carmen Houlihan, Brent Weatherall, David Benson-Pope, Steve Walker and Bill Acklin said that the Council was following the wishes of Dunedin ratepayers in retaining a valuable asset.
+The two dissenting Councillors were Deputy Mayor Cherry Lucas and Lee Vandervis, who argued that retaining the company would lead to increased debts, rates and diminished opportunities.

+In October 2024, they unveiled a new Integrated Services division aimed at providing comprehensive project delivery to the oil, gas, and renewables sectors.

 Distribution network

 Aurora Energy's distribution network is supplied from Transpower's national grid at five grid exit points (GXPs): Halfway Bush and South Dunedin for the Dunedin network, and Clyde, Cromwell and Frankton for the Central Otago network.
-Most of the network's sub-transmission is at 33,000 volts with the major exception of the lines feeding Wanaka from Cromwell GXP, which operate at 66,000 volts.
+Most of the network's sub-transmission is at 33,000 volts with the major exception of the lines feeding Wānaka from Cromwell GXP, which operate at 66,000 volts.
 Distribution is generally at 6,600 volts in the Dunedin urban area and at 11,000 volts elsewhere.

 Regulation and benchmarking

 As a natural monopoly lines business, Aurora Energy is subject to regulation under the Commerce Act 1986, including price-quality regulation, and Information Disclosure regulation.
 The Commerce Commission publishes a wide range of Information Disclosure data provided by all electricity network companies, including Aurora Energy, and provides performance summaries for benchmarking purposes.
 The benchmarking shows that Aurora is the seventh largest electricity network by customer connections.
 The performance summaries for the year to 31 March 2021 include benchmark rankings of the lines charges for all 29 New Zealand lines companies.

 Approximately 54% of Aurora's line charge revenue is derived from charges based on energy delivered.
 These energy delivery charges were amongst the lowest nationwide at 4.0c/kWh, ranked 23 out of the 29 network companies.
 However, around 40% of Aurora's revenue is based on charges related to peak demand.
 The peak demand charge of $139/kW is high and ranked 3 out of 29.